Security - PHP Protection

 Warning

-It is strongly recommended not to include private passwords, database login info or security sensitive information in applications compiled with ExeOutput for PHP and released to public.
-Use encryption, server authentication, HEScript calls...
-Or at least, use the string protection feature.
+It is strongly recommended not to include private passwords, database login info, or security sensitive information in applications compiled with ExeOutput for PHP and released to the public.
+Use encryption, server authentication, HEScript calls, or at least use the string protection feature.

 Moreover, ExeOutput for PHP provides you with additional security options for sensitive PHP scripts.

 These options are global.
-Since they shouldn't be applied to all PHP scripts, you must mark the PHP scripts that should be protected thanks to the Protection Marks - available in File Properties (Security tab) in the File Manager:
+Since they shouldn't be applied to all PHP scripts, you must mark the PHP scripts that should be protected using the Protection Marks - available in File Properties (Security tab) in the File Manager:

 ExeOutput for PHP encrypts the PHP source file so that it doesn't appear in clear in memory, though the PHP script remains functional.